TheVanDoom/Base58String/README.md

 # Swift Base58String

-Base58String is based off of go-base58 string, available [here](https://github.com/jbenet/go-base58).
+Base58String is forked from this original [repository](https://github.com/cloutiertyler/Base58String) by Tyler Cloutier.

-This library provides an idiomatic Swift version of the go library.
+This repository reworks some aspects of the implementation and replaces deprecated functionality where possible.

 ## How to Install